-Daycare, clothing, food, rent, etc. are all issues to be concerned with if you are a custodial parent and your children live with you.
-On the other hand, if you are the noncustodial parent and are ordered to pay child support under a divorce order then you may have misgivings about paying your ex-spouse support that is intended for your children.
+Daycare, clothing, food, rent, etc., are all issues to be concerned with if you are a custodial parent and your children live with you.
+On the other hand, if you are a noncustodial parent and are ordered to pay child support under a divorce order, you may have misgivings about producing your ex-spouse support intended for your children.

-While an ambitious idea to be sure, I had to inform this client that unfortunately, the State did not have unlimited resources and therefore tracking every dollar his child support would not be possible.
+While an ambitious idea, I had to inform this client that, unfortunately, the State did not have unlimited resources.
+Therefore, tracking every dollar his child support would not be possible.

-Setting up child support in conjunction with your divorce
+You are setting up child support in conjunction with your divorce.

-If you are the parent with the right to determine the primary residence of your children you will have the right to also receive child support on behalf of your children from your ex-spouse.
-These two rights, for what it’s worth, are possibly the only two superior rights that you have over your ex-spouse depending upon the additional orders contained in your Final Decree of Divorce.
+If you are the parent with the right to determine the primary residence of your children, you will have the right to also receive child support on behalf of your children from your ex-spouse.
+These two rights are possibly the only two special rights that you have over your ex-spouse, depending upon the additional orders contained in your Final Decree of Divorce.

 The income of your ex-spouse, as well as the number of children you have before the court in your divorce, will determine the dollar amount of child support that you will owe each month moving forward.

-- net monthly resources are considered on up to at the most 50% for five or more children.
+- net monthly resources are considered on up to 50% for five or more children.

-It will be important for your attorney to determine how to arrive at an income for your spouse from which child support can be determined.
-In some circumstances, your spouse may be under-employed- meaning that he or she is earning less than he or she is capable of in order to avoid a higher support obligation.
+It will be necessary for your attorney to determine how to arrive at an income for your spouse from which child support can be determined.
+In some circumstances, your spouse may be under-employed- meaning that they are earning less than they can to avoid a higher support obligation.

-This would need to be proved to a judge in order so that he or she can make a ruling on what is an appropriate amount of child support to be paid.
+This would need to be proved to a judge to make a ruling on what is an appropriate amount of child support to be paid.

-What is considered to be a part of net resources when it comes to determining child support?
+What is considered a part of net resources when it comes to determining child support?

-Wages and salary on a monthly basis are one hundred percent eligible to be a part of your spouse’s net monthly resources.
+Every month, wages and salary are one hundred percent eligible to be a part of your spouse's net monthly resources.
 Bonuses, overtime pay, and commissions are included in this calculation.
-If your spouse earns interest or dividends on investments then these too factor into the analysis for child support.
+If your spouse earns interest or dividends on investments, these too factor into the analysis for child support.

 Rental income (minus expenses and mortgage payments) and other miscellaneous sources of income like retirement benefits, social security income, and worker's compensation benefits complete our look at different sources of income that are eligible to be considered when determining child support in your divorce.

-Once your divorce is underway this information will be harder to come by and your attorney may have to make formal requests of these documents via the discovery process.
+Once your divorce is underway, this information will be harder to come by, and your attorney may have to make formal requests for these documents via the discovery process.

-The percentages associated with your spouse’s net monthly resources are what is typically ordered to be paid for most divorces in Texas.
-However, there are circumstances that can either increase or decrease the levels of support.
-Essentially, if the court determines that it is not in the best interests of your children to have the guidelines level of support be applied in your case these other factors may be considered.
+The percentages associated with your spouse's net monthly resources are typically ordered to be paid for most divorces in Texas.
+However, some circumstances can either increase or decrease the levels of support.
+Essentially, if the court determines that it is not in the best interests of your children to have the guidelines level of support be applied in your case, these other factors may be considered.

 Specifically, the age and special needs (if any) of your children may be considered.
-If your child has special needs in terms of academics, medical or psychological issues then your spouse may end up being on the hook for higher than guidelines levels of child support.
+Suppose your child has special requirements in terms of academics, medical, or psychological conditions.
+In that case, your spouse may end up being on the hook for higher than guidelines levels of child support.

 On the other hand, what if you and your spouse negotiated that you would be able to reside a great distance from one another after the divorce.
-In so doing, you knowing accepted the fact that your spouse will have to travel greater distances, and incur greater costs, just to exercise his or her periods of possession with your children.
-As a result, his or her level of child support may be decreased to account for these increased costs when compared to most parents in his or her position.
+In so doing, you were knowing accepted the fact that your spouse will have to travel greater distances, and incur higher costs, to exercise their periods of possession with your children.
+As a result, their level of child support may be decreased to account for these increased costs compared to most parents in their position.

 How do medical expenses fit into this discussion?

-In addition to being required to provide child support for your children, your spouse is required to pay for health insurance coverage for the children as well.
-If he or she is not able to directly provide coverage for your children and the responsibility falls to you, then your spouse will be required to reimburse you for the monthly costs of your providing the children with coverage.
+In addition to being required to provide child support for your children, your spouse must pay for health insurance coverage for the children.
+If they cannot directly offer a range for your children and the responsibility falls to you, then your spouse will be required to reimburse you for the monthly costs of your providing the children with coverage.
 Costs associated with medical procedures that are not covered by insurance are typically split between spouses 50/50.